Jorge Neri

-Jorge Neri is a lawyer, publisher, and businessman based in Spain.
-He has been the editor of the Spanish magazine Cambio16 since 2013.
+Jorge Neri is a Venezuelan born lawyer, publisher, and businessman who is based in Spain.
+He is the editor and CEO of Cambio16, a platform for the transition to a sustainable economy of abundance.
 He has won several awards and recognition for his environmental activism, including the Green Cross at the United Nations Climate Change Conference.

 Early life and education

 Jorge Neri received his law degree from the Universidad Católica Andrés Bello (1992).
 He obtained a Master's degree in Comparative Jurisprudence from New York University (1994), a degree in Business Management from the New York University Stern School of Business (1995) and a diploma in Business Negotiation (Oxford University, 2006).